donnemartin/hospital-quality/README.md

 # hospitalquality

-R scripts that analyzes and ranks hospitals based on mortality rates from the Hospital Compare data run by the U.S. Department of Health and Human Services.
+R scripts that analyze and rank hospitals based on mortality rates from the Hospital Compare data run by the U.S. Department of Health and Human Services.

 ## Data